 Finally, we investigate the case $A = 0.9$, corresponding to the real calibrated value that we use later.
 Figure \ref{fig:Schema}(b) shows that similar to the case $A = 0.03$, there is only one possible flowing solution for every value of $\mu_\mathrm{w}$.
 However, the increased strength of nonlocal diffusion leads to a different $\mu_\mathrm{w}$ versus $v_\mathrm{w}$ relationship than before, with much higher wall stress ratios at flow arrest and onset.
 This is caused by the diffusion term spreading fluidity towards the $\mu < \mu^*$ region where the local solution is arrested, as revealed in Figure \ref{fig:Schema}(f).
 Thus, when $\mu_\mathrm{w}$ is hardly higher than the stopping and starting stress ratios observed in the case $A = 0.03$, the $\mu < \mu^*$ region acts as a fluidity sink that prevents the overall nonlocal solution from flowing.
 The resulting strengthening of the wall stress ratio at flow onset and arrest is dependent on the degree of nonuniformity of the stress ratio \eqref{eq:StressRatioPlaneGravity} controlled by the loading length scale $\ell$, and increases with decreasing $\ell$.
 As a result, nonlocal diffusion induces strengthening of the threshold for flow onset and arrest with reducing system size, which generalizes a similar conclusion from previous studies \cite{kamrin2015,liu2017} that only looked at the stopping stress.

-To summarize, nonmonotonicity and nonlocality are seen to contribute in different ways to the features (F1--F3) of the flow arrest transition in plane shear with gravity: \begin{enumerate}[label=(F\arabic*),leftmargin=25pt,itemsep=-2pt] \item hysteresis of the critical stresses for flow onset and arrest is achieved through nonmonotonicty of the local rheology; \item the finite velocity jump at flow onset requires an interplay between nonmonotonicity and nonlocal diffusion; \item increased strengthening at smaller system sizes is caused by nonlocal diffusion. \end{enumerate} Clearly, all three features are simultaneously achievable only when both nonmonotonicity and nonlocality are included in the model.
-Even though these results have been obtained in a plane shear under gravity configuration, they should hold in other geometries that display a similar decaying stress ratio profile such as annular shear between concentric cylinders, since the mechanisms at play are similar \cite{pouliquen2009,liu2018}.
+To summarize, non-monotonicity and nonlocality are seen to contribute in different ways to the features (F1--F3) of the flow arrest transition in the case of plane shear with gravity: \begin{enumerate}[label=(F\arabic*),leftmargin=25pt,itemsep=-2pt] \item hysteresis of the critical stresses for flow onset and arrest is achieved through non-monotonicity of the local rheology; \item the finite velocity jump at flow onset requires an interplay between non-monotonicity and nonlocal diffusion; \item increased strengthening at smaller system sizes is caused by nonlocal diffusion. \end{enumerate} Clearly, all three features are simultaneously achievable only when both non-monotonicity and nonlocality are included in the model.
+Even though these results have been obtained in a plane shear under gravity configuration, they should hold in other geometries that display a similar spatially-varying stress ratio profile such as annular shear between concentric cylinders, since the mechanisms at play are similar \cite{pouliquen2009,liu2018}.
 Finally, the conclusions that we have reached should apply to other nonlocal rheological models, including in particular those that treat the inertial number $I$ as an order parameter in place of $g$ \cite{bouzid2013,lee2017}.